e-kwsm/ompi/ompi/mpiext/example/README.md

 to call this API in each of the four binding types.
-Code (and comments) is worth 1,000 words -- see the code in this example extension to understand how it works and how the build system builds and inserts each piece into the publicly-available mechansisms (e.g., `mpi-ext.h` and the `mpi_f08_ext` module).
+Code (and comments) is worth 1,000 words -- see the code in this example extension to understand how it works and how the build system builds and inserts each piece into the publicly-available mechanisms (e.g., `mpi-ext.h` and the `mpi_f08_ext` module).

 ## Comparison to General Open MPI MCA Components